Teodoro Viero

 Teodoro Viero (1740–1819) was an Italian printmaker and publisher, active in Venice.

 Life

 Teodoro Viero was born on 19 March 1740.
 He was a pupil of Nicolò Cavalli, Pitteri and Bartolozzi, from whom he learnt the art of engraving.
-He practised as a miniature painter, engraver and publisher in Venice.
-He specialised in views of Venice.
-He died on 2 August 1819, or according to some sources on 2 October 1821.
+He practised as a miniature painter, engraver and publisher, specializing in views of Venice.
+He died on 2 August 1819 or, according to some sources, on 2 October 1821.
 He was the maternal uncle of Luigi Schiavonetti.